Segment Tool

 Deaths

 Cause groups have been defined using International Classification of Diseases, Tenth Revision (ICD-10) codes and the groupings used are specified in the table below.
 Broad causes of death are consistent with those used in previous versions of the Segment Tool and are based on ICD-10 chapters.
 Detailed causes of death include the top 10 leading causes of death (in 2020) for males and females.
 In addition to the 10 leading causes, the External cause group has been further broken down to include groups for land transport accidents, accidental poisoning, and suicide, as these causes of death make up a considerable proportion of deaths amongst younger adults.
+Deaths under 28 days refer to deaths of infants aged under 28 days (neonatal deaths).
+Neonatal deaths are not assigned an underlying cause of death in the deaths dataset.

 Broad cause |